 The US private investment funds have been selecting and investing in small to mid-size private businesses since the Fund's inception in August 2012.
-As a result, many of the underlying business investment opportunities are well-progressed in utilising the capital or have been realised through sale, recapitalisation or another form of investment realisation.
-As at 31 March 2021, 100% of total funds committed to the LP had been called (representing US\$69.6 million of commitments).
+As a result, a significant portion of the portfolio has been realised and many of the remaining underlying investments opportunities are well-progressed.
+As at 31 March 2022, 100% of total funds committed to the LP had been called (representing US\$69.6 million of commitments).
 The Fund's proportionate share of the capital called is approximately US\$59.5 million (an 85.5% share).

-During the period, the LP received 8 drawdown requests, and benefitted from 10 distributions, including capital returns.
-Net drawdown requests from underlying investment funds were US\$0.8 million (or 1.1% of total commitments) and net distributions were US\$13.9 million (or 19.9% of total commitments).
+During the period, the LP received six drawdown requests, and benefitted from 16 distributions.
+Net drawdown requests from underlying investment funds were US\$0.5 million (or 0.8% of total commitments) and net distributions to the LP from underlying funds were US\$25.6 million (or 36.7% of total commitments).

-Market activity and impact of COVID-19 on the Fund
+Market activity and impacts on the Fund